MMitsuha/Tajimari/README.md

 ### Tajimari Main

-The main program, contains `PeMaster`, which is the core of `Tajimari`, providing function like: PE parse, rebuild and etc.
+The main program, contains `libpepp`, which is the core of `Tajimari`, providing function like: PE parse, rebuild and etc.

 Pack a program and inject `ShellcodeTemplate` into it.

-### PeMaster
+### libpepp

 The PE lib providing parse, rebuild function